Two Days In NYC: Perfect Itinerary for First Time Travelers

 Directly south of the Oculus is the newest location of Eataly, an Italian market that has different counters offering sandwiches, coffee, gelato, and wine.
 Just the aroma alone will make you want to shop around!

 Another option for food and shopping in this neighborhood is Brookfield Place.
 You can get there through the underpass in Oculus.
 This trendy and upscale mall offers luxury shops and Hudson Eats- a large open food hall overlooking the waterfront with outdoor tables.

-Restaurants include the French Market Le District, Blue Ribbon Sushi, Chopt, Black Seed Bagels, Dos Toros, and many more!
+Restaurants include fast-casual options like the French Market Le District, Blue Ribbon Sushi, Chopt, Black Seed Bagels, Dos Toros, and many more!

 Stop 5: Commemorate the 9/11 Memorial

 Just outside of the Oculus you will find the 9/11 Memorial.
 This site honors those who lost their lives on 9/11.
 This is an emotional place to experience, but the city has turned it into a beautiful memorial.

 You can book a guided tour of the area with admission to the museum here for a closer look at what happened to 9/11.